1. Cellular Biomechanics

 3. Complex fluids, emulsions, and functional materials

 We aim to provide fundamental understandings of fluid behavior at small scales and particularly the roles of microfluidics in emulsions (droplets and bubbles), chemical reactions and material synthesis.
-We are currently developing microfluidic approaches to control the generation of multiphase emulsion drops and functional microparticles and the synthesis of nanotubes for biomedical and renewable energy applications.
+We are currently developing microfluidic approaches and/or 3D printing techniques to investigate 1) bio-inspired materials and technology for drug delivery and imaging, and 2) energy storage materials and solar fuels.

 | Representative Publications